fcurti/currencyConverter/README.rst

 .. image:: https://raw.githubusercontent.com/fcurti/currencyconverter/master/logo/logo.png

-This is a pythonic currency converter REST API using cherryPy, just for fun.
+This is a pythonic currency converter REST API using cherryPy.

 The REST API can be containerized using the provided Dockerfile or using docker-compose.